top of page

 2_edited.jpg

 A life-long musician, McLean pursued a variety forms of music from rock to jazz to classical, and performed as a drummer with many bands throughout the Midwest while still in high school.
-He also became the youngest recipient of the Semper Fidelis Award for Musical Excellence awarded by the U.S. Marine Corp.
+He started the band 6 for Nothing and helped create the first jazz combo while attending Loyola Academy high school where he became the youngest recipient of the Semper Fidelis Award for Musical Excellence awarded by the U.S. Marine Corp.

-Upon graduating, McLean went to New York to do Broadway Musicals but realized after recording in the studio that he wanted to write music for motion pictures.
+Upon graduating, McLean went to New York to do Broadway Musicals but realized after recording in the studio and walking through the halls of Juilliard, that he wanted to write music for motion pictures.

-Following his passion and calling to be a Film Composer, he moved to Los Angeles in 2011 to study Film Scoring at UCLA where he graduated early and “With Distinction.”
-While at UCLA, McLean studied with Charles Bernstein (Nightmare on Elm Street), and worked as in intern for some of Hollywood’s most well-known composers including Christopher Lennertz (Identity Thief, Horrible Bosses, Supernatural) and Hans Zimmer (Gladiator, Inception, Hannibal).
+Following his passion and calling to be a Film Composer, he moved to Los Angeles in 2011 to study Film Scoring at UCLA where he graduated early and “With Distinction."
+While at UCLA, McLean studied and mentored under Charles Bernstein (Nightmare on Elm Street), and worked with some of Hollywood’s most well-known composers as an intern including Christopher Lennertz (Identity Thief, Horrible Bosses, Supernatural) and Hans Zimmer (Gladiator, Inception, Hannibal).

-McLean created Momma Music in 2012.
-With over a decade of experience he has helped many films short and long form which have gone on to win numerous awards world wide.
-As a global composer, Ryan's works has been heard in more than 300+ film festivals and notably, his latest soundtrack, "Storage," received a nomination for the Best Soundtrack from a highly esteemed panel of judges, including Roger Taylor, the drummer of the legendary band, Queen.
+McLean created Momma Music Global, a Los Angeles formed company formerly known as Momma Music, in 2012.
+With over a decade of experience and 45 credits to his name, he has helped lift many films, short and long form which have gone on to win numerous awards world wide.
+As a global composer, Ryan's works has been featured in 300+ film festivals and his latest soundtrack, "Grave Expectations," received a nomination for the Best Score from a highly esteemed panel of judges, including Roger Taylor, the drummer of the legendary band, Queen.

 bottom of page